wdibi/Pivot/README.md

     + [Sample Program](#sample-program)

 ## Introduction
-Pivot is a programming language designed to take in the cool aspects of other languages -- like Awk, F#, and Erlang -- and create a way for programmers to
+Pivot is a programming language that combines the likeness of modern languages with functional languages such as Awk, F#, and Erlang.

 ## Features
+* Dynamically typed
+* Weakly typed
-* Statically Typed
+* Scripting
+* Impure functional language
 * add...

 ## Types